 - Solo Noise Monitoring & Spectrum Analyzer

-What makes Hush Pro plugin unique is its machine-learning engine that actually understands the difference between speech and unwanted noise.
-Instead of hunting for noise profiles or tweaking endless threshold sliders, you just load your audio and Hush Pro figures out what’s voice, what’s reverb, and what’s noise.
+Hush Pro stands out for its machine-learning engine that understands the difference between speech and unwanted noise.
+Instead of searching for noise profiles or adjusting threshold sliders, you load your audio and Hush Pro identifies voice, reverb, and noise.

-I appreciate how Hush Pro handles location recordings that would normally take hours to clean.
-Traffic rumble, room reflections, wind hits, all the chaos from field recording gets separated cleanly without making the voice sound hollow or robotic.
+I appreciate how Hush Pro handles location recordings that would take hours to clean.
+Traffic rumble, room reflections, wind hits, and other chaos from field recording are separated cleanly without making the voice sound hollow or robotic.

 Main features: